nikitav2/CS410CourseProjectFinal/README.md

 		- List of job titles and their job descriptions corresponding to the predicted job title of the inputted resume.

+	It will take around 1 minute the first time either of these methods are run, as our program takes time to build and train the three different models.

 # Installation